Kidung Sunda

 Kidung Sunda is a Middle-Javanese kidung of probable Balinese provenance.
-In this poem, the story of king Hayam Wuruk of Majapahit who was looking for a bride to be, is narrated.
-At last he chose the princess of Sunda, a kingdom in West Java.
-The princess' name is remained undisclosed in this story, however she corresponds to Dyah Pitaloka Citraresmi in Pararaton.
+In this poem, the story of King Hayam Wuruk of Majapahit who was looking for a bride-to-be, is narrated.
+At last, he chose the princess of Sunda, a kingdom in West Java.
+The princess' name has remained undisclosed in this story, however, she corresponds to Dyah Pitaloka Citraresmi in Pararaton.
 Hayam Wuruk's grand vizier Gajah Mada, betrayed his king and rejected this idea.
 There was a dispute about geopolitical relations between Sunda and Majapahit (i.e. Java).
 Gajah Mada considered Sunda to be a vassal state of Java.
-For that reason a great battle took place in Bubat, the port where the Sundanese party landed as they refused to be treated as vassals.
+For that reason, a great battle took place in Bubat, the port where the Sundanese party landed as they refused to be treated as vassals.
 There the Majapahit-Javanese army slaughtered the Sundanese.
-The grieved princess of Sunda committed suicide not long afterwards.
+The grieved princess of Sunda committed suicide not long afterward.
 This historical story has to be situated somewhere in the 14th century.